Scale your business with our modular plugins.

 Media Cleaner also has a premium version that includes more advanced features and costs 24 USD.
 However, with the free version, you can remove thumbnails from your WordPress site.

-So, to start the image scan, you need to go to the Media Cleaner Dashboard.
+To begin the image scan, navigate to the Media Cleaner Dashboard.

 Once there, press the Start Scan button.

-After that, the plugin will scan every media on your site and show you their issues.
+After that, the plugin will scan every media on your site and show you its issues.

 This will move the selected images to the trash.